rumiani/algorithem-problems/asterisks/asterisks.md

 - For all the functions `n = 5`.
 - You can try every function in [jsbin](https://jsbin.com/?js,console).
 - If you have any suggestions feel free to open a PR.
-- Link to the YouTube video [Asterisk Patterns](https://youtu.be/uXUG90OrV3Y)
+- Link to the YouTube video: [Asterisk Patterns](https://youtu.be/uXUG90OrV3Y).
 ## **You can find each pattern's function by it's number:**

 ![ Polygon Picture](./pics/1.png " Frist Picture asterisks")